Showing posts with label 2015. Show all posts

 The CryptO'pinion?

-PacMania was a good game and decent conversion that is both impressive and enjoyable.
-However, having said that Samuel has completely blown away the original with his upgrade and transformed our yellow friend for the 21st-century retro gamer.
+PacMania was a good game and a decent conversion - I don't want to appear negative about that whatsoever.
+Having said this, Samuel has completely blown away the original game with his upgrade!
+It has transformed our yellow friend for the 21st-century retro gamer.
 It's impossible not to be impressed by Samuel's dedication and hard work.

 Wednesday, December 30, 2015